GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/252-technical-camera.md

 Blender represents each view of a scene as a separate camera.
 You can have multiple cameras in a scene, and switch between each of them to render different views.

+You can use [Pilotis In A Forest (Camera).blend (32.8 MB ↓)](https://drive.google.com/file/d/1AL-YVixtq6sEAIy0lkow90FkKft6gahC/view?usp=sharing) to follow along with this tutorial.

 ### Adding a Camera

 ![Add camera](images/2-camera/00-add.png)